jimstutt/Simplex/README.md

 Select the pivot column as the most negative value of the p row excluding column b.

-So x1 = -2 is the pivot column.
+So x1 == -2 is the pivot column.

-Select the pivot row as the least positive value of b/x
+Select the pivot row as the least positive value of b/x.

 By inspection:

 s3 = 15/1 = 15

-and x1:s3 is the pivot element.
+and (x1, s3) (col 0, row 2) is the pivot element.

-Reduce to row eshelon form in terms of addition and subtraction of the pivot row
+Reduce the tableau to row echelon form in terms of addition and subtraction of the scaled pivot row.

 s2' = s2 - s3 =  0 5 0 1 -1 0 30
 s1' = s1 - 2s3 = 0 3 1 0 -1 0 4